OBlovespie/MonoCachy/README.md

-For the terminal I am using the pre-configured kitten them "Graphite"
+For the terminal I am using the pre-configured kitten theme "graphite"